quietui/quiet/docs/docs/using-components.md

 Many components expose parts inside the shadow DOM that you can target with CSS.
 Unlike custom properties, which only affect individual styles, a part gives you complete control over the exposed element's styles.

-Use the [`::part()`](https://developer.mozilla.org/en-US/docs/Web/CSS/::part) selector to target a part in your CSS.
+Use the [`::part()`](https://developer.mozilla.org/en-US/docs/Web/CSS/::part) selector to target a specific part in your CSS.
 This example applies a striped background image to the progress bar's indicator.

 ```html {.example .no-buttons}
 <quiet-progress id="custom-progress-bg" label="Progress" value="50"></quiet-progress>